YakhiniGroup/crispector/README.md

 Parameters for NHEJ inference.
 This option is advisable only for users that read CRISPECTOR paper (see [Citation](#Citation)):
 - default_q  [int] - The probability of an indel to occur through an edit event.
 Used when `--override_noise_estimation` is set. (default: -3).
 - window_size [int] - Defines the size (in bp) of the window extending from the position of the expected cut-site.
 Outside this window, indels won't be accounted as edits.
 Changing this field requries changing the *prior probability* for each indel type as well (default: 10)
 - IndelType: An hierarchical bundle of parameters that defines the indel types and their *prior probabilities* (as defined in CRISPECTOR paper).
-For each indel type (Deletion, Insertions, Substitutions or Mixed) user can defined the aggregation level for different indel lengths and the indel type *prior probability*.
+For each indel type (Deletion, Insertions, Substitutions or Mixed) user can define the aggregation level for different indel lengths and the indel type *prior probability*.
 For example, consider the following:
 	 ````
 	 Deletions:
 	    del_len_1: